Skip to content

 Task Command/Action

-Refresh current view Press r (refresh)
+Refresh current view :refresh<Enter> (or :reload<Enter>)

 Run benchmarks See benchmarks.md